 Discount on Western Canada Select heavy crude widens

-The discount on Western Canada Select (WCS) heavy crude versus the North American benchmark West Texas Intermediate (WTI) widened slightly on Monday: * WCS for December delivery in Hardisty, Alberta, settled at a discount of $12.60 per barrel under the WTI benchmark, according to brokerage CalRock, widening from $12.40 a barrel under the U.S. benchmark on Friday. * Canadian heavy crude prices are benefiting from ample capacity on export pipelines, after the Trans Mountain pipeline [Read more]
+The discount on Western Canada Select (WCS) heavy crude versus the North American benchmark West Texas Intermediate (WTI) widened on Wednesday: * WCS for January delivery in Hardisty, Alberta settled at $12.45 a barrel under the WTI benchmark, according to brokerage CalRock, having settled at $12.25 a barrel under the U.S. benchmark on Tuesday. * Global oil prices settled more than $1 higher after the European Union agreed to an additional round of sanctions threatening Russian oil flows [Read more]

 - « Previous Page